GTWB/js-basics/README.md

 5. **Parallel API Calls**
    Fetch multiple endpoints simultaneously using `Promise.all()` and `Promise.allSettled()`, then merge the results for analysis.

+# 🧩 Final Assessment – JavaScript Foundations

+This final assessment consolidates all the concepts learned throughout the JavaScript Foundations block, combining logic, asynchronous programming, and data manipulation into real QA-style exercises.

+## Objective

+To demonstrate the ability to:

+- Use core JavaScript syntax and control structures.
+- Handle asynchronous operations with `fetch()`, Promises, and `async/await`.
+- Manipulate and transform data using array methods (`map`, `filter`, `reduce`).
+- Manage errors gracefully.
+- Build small, test-focused utilities — similar to those used in automation workflows.

+---

+## Tasks

+- Task A – Test Data Cleaner
+- Task B – QA Report Generator
+- Task C – Test Result Aggregator (Bonus)

-## Run
+## How to Run

-Go inside the folder and type the following command on the terminal: node file-name.js
+Go inside the folder you want to run.
+Open the terminal and type the following command: node file-name.js